-When planning to move from a tiny corner office to new headquarters in Middlebury, Vt., in 2006, Brighter Planet’s choice of a phone system was between traditional carrier hosting – Centrex service – and hosted IP PBX.
-A switch that was outsourced and shared with other organizations, taking up just one physical space and one power source, was a good fit with Brighter Planet’s low-impact philosophy and high-tech outlook.
+When planning to move from a tiny corner office to new headquarters in Middlebury, VR., in 2006, Brighter Planet’s choice of a phone system was between traditional carrier hosting – Centrex service – and hosted IP PBX.
+With a low-impact environmental philosophy and an appreciation for high tech, Brighter Planet chose to go hosted.

-It was also a good fit for the usual practical reasons, according to Seamus Abshere, technology director for Brighter Planet.
+OnSIP was a good fit for practical reasons, according to Seamus Abshere, technology director for Brighter Planet.

-Abshere was able to test the onSIP hosted PBX with a 30-day free trial.
-He set up a toll-free number ($7 setup fee), recorded greetings and configured extensions via Junction Networks’ Web interface after 15 minutes of study.
+Abshere was able to test the OnSIP hosted PBX with a 30-day free trial.
+He set up a toll-free number ($7 setup fee), recorded greetings and configured extensions via OnSIP's Admin Portal after 15 minutes of study.